iainquayle/birch/issues.md

 ## types

+regarding composite types, may want to move back to original ideas with enum type being {ident type | ident type | ...}
+and then for enum init, { ident expr }
+gives a somewhat unified feel to composite types.

 while duck typing will be most natural, pushing towards more restrictive definition based typing can help with restrictions.

 defined types may only have one f their own types passed in, in the case of anon types, this will use the as keyword to cast it.